MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 	- Europe (Amsterdam and Dublin datacenters)
 	- Asia (Singapore and Hong Kong datacenters)

-Locations where only Media Processors deployed (SIP flows via nearest datacenter listed above)
+Locations where only media processors are deployed (SIP flows via the closest datacenter listed above):
 	- Japan (JP East and West datacenters)
 	- Australia (AU East and West datacenters)